 Setting up your RC car for speed runs and fast acceleration requires a different gear ratio than crawling over rough terrain.

-A small pinion gear combined with a spur gear larger than the pinion will give you a car with fast acceleration off the line.
+A small pinion gear combined with a larger spur gear will give you a car with fast acceleration off the line.
 However, the speed will max out very quickly.

 A pinion gear slightly larger than the spur gear will give slower acceleration but a faster top speed as the motor gains momentum.

 Larger spur gears typically translate into faster acceleration but lower top speeds and power.